mobilpay/PHP_CARD/README.md

     </order>

 ## Merchant's Response
-For each call to your confirm URL, you will need to send a response in XML format back to mobilPay, in order to help us understand whether you have successfully recorded the response or not.
+For each call to your confirm URL, the Merchant will need to respond in XML format back to NETOPIA Payments, in order to help us understand whether you have successfully recorded the response or not.

 For debugging purposes, you may view your response in mobilPay console (Order – Details – Merchant Communication Log)